simolus3/drift/docs/content/en/docs/faq.md

 You might have to restart your IDE for the changes to apply.

+## How can I inspect generated SQL?

+All database implementations (`VmDatabase`, `FlutterQueryExecutor`, ...) have a `logStatements` parameter that you can set to `true`.
+When enabled, moor will print the statements it runs.

 ## How does moor compare to X?
 There are a variety of good persistence libraries for Dart and Flutter.